AdaptiveCpp/AdaptiveCpp/README.md

 ## Caveats
 * Since SYCU uses the vendor compilers nvcc (nvidia) and hcc (AMD) to compile code, all device functions must be marked with `__device__`, as is the case in cuda.
 This especially affects SYCL kernel lambdas.
 At the current time, SYCU can hence be thought of as a SYCL dialect.
 However, portability of SYCU code with other SYCL runtimes can be easily achieved by simply defining `__device__` during compilation.
 For future versions, it is planned to investigate the possibility of adding the `__device__` attributes automatically using libclang, such that regular sycl code can be compiled as well.
 * SYCU uses AMD HIP as backend, which in turn can target CUDA and AMD devices.
 Due to lack of hardware, unfortunately I cannot test SYCU on AMD at the moment.
 Bug reports (or better, reports of successes) are greatly appreciated.
+* Because SYCU doesn't build on OpenCL, all SYCL OpenCL interoperability features will very likely never be available in SYCU.

 ## Compiling software with SYCU
 * On nvidia, SYCU provides a nvcc compiler wrapper that sets a couple of necessary compilation options for SYCU.
 This wrapper can be found in `bin/sycucc_nv`.
 Then just type `sycucc_nv -lsycu <args>`.